Why this is important

 - A detailed and costed media plan with timelines

-Assessing audience needs, we map the campaign assets required to deliver on the objectives, then determine which, if any, existing campaign assets can be used in their current form or an evolved form.
-Given that our channel mix needs to be served by the assets we create, our guide is to find a balance between practicality (usually driven by cost) and effectiveness.
+Assessing audience needs, map the campaign assets required to deliver on the objectives, then determine which, if any, existing campaign assets can be used in their current form or an evolved form.
+Given that our channel mix needs to be served by these assets, our advice is to find a balance between practicality (usually driven by cost) and effectiveness.

 Deploy, test and learn